ScribeCMS/ScribeCMS/README.md

 # Experimental CMS

-To install and use this experimental CMS on a live web host, your host will need to meed the minimum qualafications for a Laravel project, and you will need SSH access to the server that hosts your site.
+To install and use this experimental CMS on a live web host, your host will need to meet the [minimum requirements](https://laravel.com/docs/11.x/deployment#server-requirements) for a Laravel project, and you will need SSH access to the server that hosts your site.

 ## Local development